1-AlenToma/WebInspector/README.md

 This is simple chrome devtools like for mobile.

-The code is open source, feel free to work with to make it better if you got the time
+The code is open source, feel free to work with me to make it better if you got the time